ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Its also important to identify the collective human ego as well.
 As anything that separates you and others from the "oneness" of all things in the universe.
 Things like gender, race, wealth, location, politics, etc, are all things that the ego will use.

 In Jungian terms, introverts have an "ambivalent ego" that both "craves and fears attention".
-Extrovert ego is the classic ego - loud, demanding attention - both are unconcious.
+Extrovert ego is the classic ego - loud, demanding attention - both are unconscious.

 The sad part about humanity is that being in service of the ego is considered completely normal despite its pathological tendencies.